-Lithgow City is the first large town centre that people encounter when travelling from Greater Sydney to the Central West after passing through the Blue Mountains.
-It is located at the point where the only two arterial roads connecting Sydney to the Central West meet (Great Western Highway and Bells Line of Road) and the critical two-hour drive period from Sydney where motorists should stop for a rest-break before continuing safely to more distant parts of the region.
+Lithgow City has the highest concentration of shops, businesses and light industry within the LGA.
+It is the first large town centre that people encounter when travelling from Greater Sydney to the Central West after passing through the Blue Mountains.

+Lithgow is located at the point where the only two arterial roads connecting Sydney to the Central West meet (Great Western Highway and Bells Line of Road) and at the critical two-hour drive period from Sydney where motorists should stop for a rest-break before continuing safely to more distant parts of the region.

-With an estimated population of almost 21,420 for the Lithgow LGA in 2020, 12,840 (60%) live in Lithgow City and 8,580 (40%) live within the towns and villages located in the remainder of the Lithgow LGA.
+With an estimated population of almost 21,420 for the Lithgow LGA in 2020, 12,840 (60%) live in Lithgow City and 8,580 (40%) live within the towns, villages and regions located in the remainder of the Lithgow LGA.
 The Lithgow Main Street precinct sits at the heart of Lithgow, hosting a wide variety of activities used by local residents, service employees and visitors to the area.
 The boundaries of the Lithgow Main Street precinct chosen for this strategy are shown below in Figure 2.